Blendify/blender-manual/trunk/blender_docs/manual/modeling/modifiers/generate/mask.rst

 =======

 Mode
-   The Mask modifier can hide parts of a mesh based on two different modes, selectable from this drop-down list.
+   The Mask modifier can hide parts of a mesh based on two different modes, selectable from this select menu.

    Vertex Group
       When the *Vertex Group* option is selected,